AUDETER: A Large-scale Dataset for Deepfake Audio Detection in Open Worlds: AUDETER Dataset

 \subsection{Dataset Overview}

-We summarise the structure of AUDETER in Table \ref{tab:dset_org}.
-AUDETER consists of two collections: the TTS and the Vocoder collection, where the TTS collection contains multiple versions of deepfake audio generated using recent end-to-end TTS systems that pronounce the identical scripts as their corresponding real audio.
-The Vocoder collection contains vocoded audio of the real audio.
-Each collection is further divided into four subsets according to the source of real audio.
-For instance, the validation subset of the Common Voice partition consists of 16,372 real audio samples and 16 versions × 16,372 TTS-generated audio samples and 10 versions × 16,372 vocoded audio samples.
+Table~\ref{tab:dset_org} summarises the structure of AUDETER, which comprises two collections: a TTS collection and a Vocoder collection.
+The TTS collection contains synthetic audio generated by recent end to end TTS systems, with each sample aligned to the script of its corresponding real audio, while the Vocoder collection contains vocoded versions of the same real speech.
+Both collections are partitioned into four subsets based on the real audio source.
+For example, the validation subset of the UC subset includes 16,372 real samples and 25 corresponding synthetic variants per sample generated via TTS and vocoding.
+More details on the usage are discussed in Sec.~\ref{sec:apd:usage}.